bkecskemeti/RoboND-Perception-Project/writeup.md

 matches = [do for do in object_list if do.label == item_name]
 ```

-If there are no objects in the scene that are perceived to be the pick list item, log the missing item and go to the next pick list item.
+If there are no objects in the scene, which are perceived to be the pick list item, log the missing item and go to the next pick list item.

 If there are multiple matching objects, take the first one.

 4. Calculate pick pose, place pose, and other necessary output

 * The pick pose is the centroid of the cluster,
-* the place pose is the position of the dropbox assigned to the picklist item
+* The place pose is the position of the dropbox assigned to the picklist item,
-* the arm name is the one closer to the dropbox assigned to the picklist item (left or right)
+* The arm name is the one closer to the dropbox assigned to the picklist item (left or right).

 ```python
 object_name = String()